 - 3,000+ Servers in 94 Countries

 - 256-bit Military-Grade Encryption

 - Excellent unblocking capability for Netflix, Hulu & more

 - Zero-knowledge DNS

 Even though hacking might seem like something that’s too complicated, but in reality, it’s easier than you might think.
 In fact, anyone with a bit of spare time and access to Youtube can probably hack someone in just a day.
 Don’t believe me?
 Just head over to Youtube and see for yourself.

 But by using VPNs, you can encrypt your network data.
-This will make your network traffic look like gibberish to anyone intercepting it.
+This will make your network traffic look gibberish to anyone intercepting it.
 A reliable VPN that offers a ton of features can even protect you from, DDoS attacks, malicious ads and can even warn you if you’re clicking something suspicious.

 2. Protect confidential data